neuml/txtai/docs/pipeline/data/textractor.md

 ![pipeline](../../images/pipeline.png#only-light)
 ![pipeline](../../images/pipeline-dark.png#only-dark)

 The Textractor pipeline extracts and splits text from documents.
 This pipeline uses either an [Apache Tika](https://github.com/chrismattmann/tika-python) backend (if Java is available) or [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/).
+The output text is Markdown formatted.

-_Note: BeautifulSoup4 only supports HTML documents, anything else requires Tika and Java to be installed._
+_Note: BeautifulSoup4 only supports HTML and plain text documents, anything else requires Tika and Java to be installed._

 ## Example